rachelsinclair/gl-battleships/README.md

 - Created directory for the new repo, including this snazzy README file

-- Created repo on GitHub and pushed out my first commit (this thing!)
+- Created repo on GitHub and pushed out my first commit

+- Initialised npm project: `npm init`

+- Installed Mocha and Chai:
+    ```
+    npm i --save-dev mocha chai
+    ```

+- Created .gitignore file for the `node_modules` directory

+This should be enough setup for me to crack on with the task.
+The fun begins tomorrow!